Artist

 How much does Billie Eilish make in a year?

-Billie Eilish is modeled at $4.4M-$14M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Billie Eilish is estimated at $4.4M-$14M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Billie Eilish still make money?